IBM/spectrum-installs/README.md

 * Watson Machine Learning Accelerator

 ## Disclaimer
-These scripts are provided as-is, and are not guarantee to work in your environment.
+These scripts are provided as-is, and are not guaranteed to work in your environment.
 Please review carefully these scripts and modify them based on your environment before using them.
 Please test these scripts in a test environment first.